motherduckdb/wasm-client/README.md

 #### Streaming Results

-A streaming result contains two ways to consume the results, `dataStream` and `arrowStream`.
-Both implement the async iterator protocol, and return items representing batches of rows, but return different kinds of batch objects.
+A streaming result contains three ways to consume the results, `arrowStream`, `dataStream`, and `dataReader`.
+The first two (`arrowStream` and `dataStream`) implement the async iterator protocol, and return items representing batches of rows, but return different kinds of batch objects.
 Batches correspond to DuckDB DataChunks, which are no more than 2048 rows.
+The third (`dataReader`) wraps `dataStream` and makes consuming multiple batches easier.

-The `dataStream` iterators returns a sequence of `data` objects, each of which implements the same interface as the `data` property of a materialized query result, described above.
+The `dataStream` iterator returns a sequence of `data` objects, each of which implements the same interface as the `data` property of a materialized query result, described above.

+The `dataReader` implements the same `data` interface, but also adds useful methods such as `readAll` and `readUntil`, which can be used to read at least a given number of rows, possibly across multiple batches.

 The `arrowStream` property provides access to the underlying Arrow RecordBatch stream reader.
 This can be useful if you need the underlying Arrow representation.
 Also, this stream has convenience methods such as `readAll` to materialize all batches.
 Note, however, that Arrow performs sometimes lossy conversion of the underlying data to JavaScript types for certain DuckDB types, especially dates, times, and decimals.
 Also, converting Arrow values to strings will not always match DuckDB's string conversion.

-Finally, note that results of remote queries are not streamed end-to-end yet.
+Note that results of remote queries are not streamed end-to-end yet.
 Results of remote queries are fully materialized on the client upstream of this API.
 So the first batch will not be returned from this API until all results have been received by the client.
 End-to-end streaming of remote query results is on our roadmap.

+### DuckDB WASM API

+To access the underlying DuckDB WASM instance, use the `getAsyncDuckDb` function.
+Note that this function returns (a Promise to) a singleton instance of DuckDB WASM also used by the MotherDuck WASM Client.